Q: What is the Recording Connection Audio Institute?

 Q: How often are most Recording Connection classes?

-A: As opposed to specific semesters, Recording Connection students can start any time and can take classes part time during night or weekend sessions, or even train around a current job.
-Students are required to attend two sessions weekly at their mentor’s recording studio.
+A: As opposed to specific semesters, Recording Connection students can start any time and can take classes during night or weekend sessions, or even train around a current job.
+Students are required to attend sessions weekly at their mentor’s recording studio.

 Q: How many students are in a class?

-Q: Does the Recording Connection provide financial aid packages?
+Q: Does the Recording Connection provide financial aid assistance?

-A: Yes, the company offers financial aid from a variety of funding choices.
+A: Yes, the company offers financial aid assistance from a variety of funding choices.
+We also offer scholarships and grants to eligible parties.

 Q: Do students require any experience to be accepted?